AnujRai612/Chat-with-DB/README.md

-# AI Data Analyst 2.0
+# AI Chat with DB data

-Turn natural language questions into executable SQL against your local SQLite database.
+This project turn natural language questions into executable SQL against local SQLite database.
 This project uses LangChain with local Ollama models and runs on the ultra-fast `uv` Python package manager.

 ## Features
 - Automatic schema extraction from `amazon.db`